 Fresh Herbs recommendations and their traditional medicine use:

-The herbs name mentioned in the video:
+The herb names mentioned in the video:

-You can plant them in the garden or balcony, and if you can’t grow them, get some fresh/dried herbs from your local supermarket and add to different recipes!
+You can plant them in the garden or balcony, and if you can’t grow them, get some fresh/dried herbs from your local supermarket and add them to different recipes!